Bike Trails, Shuttle & Back Roads near Our B&B

-Bring your bicycle along when you stay at our Inn lodging near the Elroy-Sparta Bike Trail.
-The League of American Bicyclists named Wisconsin the No. 3 “Bicycle Friendly State” in 2011 for its commitment to bicycling through the legislation, infrastructure, education and an all-around bike-loving culture!
+Hop on your bike, fill the water bottles and ride the roads and trails of Southwest Wisconsin.
+Don’t have a bike?
+Why Not Rent one at a local outfitters?
+Bring your bicycle along when you and stay at Franklin Victorian Bed & Breakfast, near the Elroy-Sparta Bike Trail, one mile in fact.
+The League of American Bicyclists named Wisconsin the No. 3 “Bicycle Friendly State” for its commitment to bicycling through the legislation, infrastructure, education and an all-around bike-loving culture!

 Elroy-Sparta State Bike Trail

-Opened in 1967, this bike trails is the granddaddy of them all!
-The Elroy-Sparta Trail was the first rails-to-trails conversion in the country, and it continues to be one of the state’s most popular bicycling destinations.
+Opened in 1965, this bike trail is the granddaddy of them all!
+The 35-mile Elroy-Sparta Trail was the first rails-to-trails conversion in the country, and it continues to be one of the state’s most popular bicycling destinations.
 Located in the driftless areas, one of the most scenic parts of Wisconsin, the trail is one of the few flat surfaces in a land of narrow valleys and steep wooded bluffs.
 Three walking-only tunnels along the trail are part of the trail’s draw: the longest is more than 3/4 mile long, between Sparta and Norwalk.
 Bike trails are surfaced with fine limestone or similar materials, and there is no charge for snowmobiling or hiking.
 Trail passes

 World’s Largest Talking Ben Bikin’